-Cobra Learning: Using Turnitin
+Cobra Learning - Using Turnitin (Students)

 Many instructors use Turnitin, an originality-checking software with their dropboxes in Cobra Learning.
 When submitted, your paper is compared to Turnitin’s database of past student submissions and web-based articles as well as the internet.
 A similarity report is generated that will help to identify any inappropriate copying and citation errors.
 It can be a helpful tool to ensure that you submit the best work for your assignments.